cncf/wg-serverless/workflow/spec/usecases.md

 ## Online Vehicle Auction

-You can use Serverless Workflows to coordinate all of the steps of an Online Vehicle Auction.
+Serverless Workflows can be used to coordinate all of the steps of an Online Vehicle Auction.
 These can include:

 - Authentication of users making bids.